Aevoreth/abc-music-manager/docs/user/settings/abc-playback.md

 ## Soundfont path

-Path to an SF2 soundfont file. **Empty** uses automatic lookup (MaestroCommon) or prompts to download.
+Path to the lotroinstruments.sf2 soundfont file. **Empty** uses automatic lookup (`%LOCALAPPDATA%\MaestroCommon`) or prompts to download to that location.

 - **Browse…** — pick a file
 - **Use default** — clear the path